Become a Master Lab researcher in SmallData, running from February 10 to April 17, 2025

 As a Master Lab researcher within SmallData, you will:

-• Work full-time for about eight weeks on a research project mentored by the early career researcher in the research group of the respective principal investigator
+• Work full-time for about ten weeks on a research project mentored by the early career researcher in the research group of the respective principal investigator

 • Benefit from a qualification program tailored to the topics of SmallData